ireneqiao/cs308_cellsociety/ANALYSIS.md

-CompSci 308: Simulation Project Analysis
+CompSci 308: Simulation Project Analysis, by Irene Qiao
 ===================

 > This is the link to the [assignment](http://www.cs.duke.edu/courses/compsci308/current/assign/02_simulation/):